Pseudorhaphitoma stipendiarii

 Pseudorhaphitoma stipendiarii is a small sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 5.5 mm and 7.5 mm.

+The shell of Pseudorhaphitoma stipendiarii is relatively small, with lengths varying between 5.5 mm and 7.5 mm [1].
+Like other species within the genus Pseudorhaphitoma, it is characterized by a claviform (club-shaped) shell, typically monochrome brown or white, with a high spire [3].

+General characteristics for the genus Pseudorhaphitoma that likely apply to P. stipendiarii include: